A-n-d-r-e-w-y/DLS_part_2/Final_project_Image_Captioning/README.md

 Image captioning is a text description of image.
 Model takes raw image (i.e. .jpg), extract CNN-features and use these features in RNN.
 RNN returns logits for tokens (words).
 Logits are converted to probabilty.
 Beam search (or any other) uses probability to get image description (caption).
 <br>
-This repository contains jupyter notebook with model training, pretrained model (encoder-decoder), demonstration notebook and brief summary .pdf.
+This repository contains jupyter notebook with model training, pretrained model (encoder-decoder), demonstration notebook and brief summary .pdf (on russian).

 <br>
 Check out model by clicking on icon: